NNPDF/nnpdf/doc/sphinx/source/vp/upload.md

 referenced with the [mailing list](mail).
 The HTTP access to the files is password protected.

-The uploading system is designed to integrated with `validphys`.
+The uploading system is designed to be integrated with `validphys`.
 Reports, hopefully filled with the [appropriate metadata](#metadata) in the runcard, can be [uploaded directly](#uploading-directly-from-validphys), or after they have been completed using the [`vp-upload` script](#the-vp-upload-script).
-Arbitrary files can be uploaded using the [`wiki-upload` script](#the-wiki-upload-script), which will interactively ask the user to fill the metadata.
-In either case an URL will be returned that allows to see the result in a browser, and to share them.
+Arbitrary files can be uploaded using the [`wiki-upload` script](#the-wiki-upload-script), which will interactively ask the user to fill in the metadata.
+In either case an URL will be returned with the location of the resource accessible with a web browser.

 In order to be able to upload files, the user must have a valid SSH key installed in the NNPDF server [access](../get-started/access), and the `rsync`